-CP-4 (12/16) the state of the s New \ York State Police 9
+CP-4 (12/16) 14 New Y ork State Police

-Bomb Threat Checklist Place under your phone or sat ave to your computer desktop
+Bomb Threat Checklist Place under your phone or save to your computer desktop

-Exact wording of th roat Questions to ask
+Exact wording of threa at Questions to ask

-Exact wording of the real Where is the bomb located? =======================================
+Where is the bomb located?

 When will it go off?

 What does it look like?

-• What kind of bomb is it?
+What kind of bomb is it?
 What will make it explode

 Did you place the bomb?
 Why?

 Where are you calling from?

 What is your name?

-Observations about the call marie year namer
+Observations about th e call

-Estimated age: so, who does it sound like:
+Estimated age: Voice familiar?
+If so, who does it sound like:

-Voice computer general No
+Voice computer generated ?
+Yes No

-Threat read from script? ?
-Yes No Í
+Threat read from script?
+Yes No

-Threat played from reco ording?
-Yes No 1
+Threat played from record ing?
+Yes No

-Phone number displaye d on caller ID:
+Phone number displayed of on caller ID: -

-Cal ller's Voice Background Noises Threat language
+'s Voice Background Noises Threat language

 Female Excited Airplane Incoherent

-Male Laughter Animal Irrational
+Male Laughter H Animal Irrational

-Accent Lisp Factory machinery Profane
+Accent Lisp Ħ Factory machinery Profane

-Angry Loud Household Well-spoken
+Angry Loud Π Household Well-spoken

-Calm Nasal Kitchen
+Calm Nasal Π Kitchen

-Clearing throat Normal Music
+Clearing throat Normal Π Music

-Coughing Ragged Office machinery
+Coughing Ragged H Office machinery

-Cracking voice Rapid PA system
+Cracking voice Rapid H PA system

-Crying Raspy Quiet
+Crying Raspy H Quiet

 Deep Slow Street

-Deep breathing Slurred Train
+Deep breathing Slurred $\square$ Train

 Disguised Soft Voices

-Distinct Stutter 39
+Distinct Stutter -

 Other Information

 Date of call: Notes:

-Time call started:
+Time call started: 4

 Time call ended:

-Name of call taker :

-Number call received at:
+Name of call taker : Number call received at: -

-Call Reported to:
+Call Reported to: 4

 Phone number:

-CP-4 (12/16) New York State Police

-Bomb Threat Checklist

-Place under your phone or save to your computer desktop

-This quick reference checklist is designed to help employees and decision makers of commercial facilities, schools, etc. respond to a bomb threat in an orderly and controlled manner with first responders and other stakeholders.

-Bomb threats are serious until proven otherwise.
-Act quickly, but remain calm and obtain information with the checklist.

-If a bomb threat is received by phone

-- · Keep the caller on the line for as long as possible. - Immediately upon termination of call, DO NOT HANG UP, but from a different phone, contact authorities with information and await instructions. - If possible, write a note to a colleague to call the authorities. - Listen carefully.
-Be polite and show interest. - · Try to keep the caller talking to learn more information. - If your phone has a display, copy the number and/or letters on the window display. - Complete the Bomb Threat Checklist immediately.
-Write down as much detail as you can remember.
-Try to get exact words. - · DO NOT HANG UP, even if the caller does.

-If a bomb threat is received by written note If a bomb threat is received by e-mail/social media Call 911 Notify building administrator Handle note as minimally as possible Do not remove threats from walls, mirrors, or other locations Call 911 Notify building administrator Do not delete the message Signs of a suspicious package F ' - /F ' - /A - /A - Don't Provide the College of the Col
+Bomb Threat Checklist Place under your phone or save to your computer desktop rees and decision makers of commercial facilities, schools, etc. led manner with first responders and other stakeholders. remain calm and obtain information with the checklist. fab omb threat is received by phone •••••• with information and await instructions.
+If possible, write a note to a colleague to call the Listen carefully.
+Be polite and show interest.
+Try to keep the caller talking to learn more infor If your phone has a display, copy the number as HANG UP, but from a different phone, contact authorities e authorities. mation. fah omb threat is received by written note If a bomb threat is received by e-mail/social medi • Call 911 Notify building administrator Handle note as minimally as possible Do not remove threats from walls, mirrors, or other locations Call 911 Notify building administrator Do not delete the message Signs s of a suspicious package Excessive/Foreign/No/Non-cancelled postage Incorrect titles Misspelled words No return address Poorly handwritten or cut and paste lettering Protruding wires, foil, string, or tape Stains Strange odor Strange sounds Unexpected delivery Care," "Rush - Do not delay," "To be opened in the privacy Do not touch su uspicious packages

-- Excessive/Foreign/No/Non-cancelled postage

-- Incorrect titles

-- Misspelled words

-- No return address

-- Poorly handwritten or cut and paste lettering

-- · Protruding wires, foil, string, or tape

-- Stains

-- Strange odor

-- Strange sounds

-- · Unexpected delivery

-- Endorsements such as: "Fragile Handle with Care," "Rush Do not delay," "To be opened in the privacy

-of ."

-Do not touch suspicious packages Do not use two-way radios or cell phones